-To test if there is any structural difference in the market and interest rate responsiveness of LPTs, we divided the sample into two sub-periods, 2000 to 2002 and 2003 to 2005.
-Previous research has shown that the REIT/LPT sector has become less correlated with the stockmarket and more sensitive to interest rates [e.g. Allen et al. (2000) and Newell (2005)].
+To test if there is any structural difference in the market and interest rate responsiveness of LPTs we divided the sample into two sub-periods, 2000 to 2002 and 2003 to 2005.
+Previous research has shown that the LPT sector has become less correlated with the stockmarket and more sensitive to interest rates [e.g. Allen et al. (2000) and Newell (2005)].
 Table 3 presents the market return and interest rate coefficients for the two sub-periods.
-Consistent with the results provided in Table 2, the market coefficient and interest rate coefficients are significant for both sub-periods in the long-term interest rate model (panel A).
+Consistent with the results provided in table 2, the market coefficient and interest rate coefficients are significant for both sub-periods in the long-term interest rate model (panel A).
 Interestingly, the market coefficient in sub-period two is 0.323 compared to 0.143 in sub-period one.
 This result suggests the risk characteristics of LPTs have become more closely aligned with other listed companies.
 This increase in market return responsiveness is consistent with Newell and Tan (2005) who provided evidence that there has been an increase in LPT risk that is directly related to stockmarket risk in 2003 and 2004.
+This result is further supported by the correlations between the market returns and the LPT portfolio returns.
+The correlations increased from 0.236 in sub-period one to 0.428 for sub-period two.
+Panel B of table 3 reveals only the market coefficient is significant with a p-value of 0.001 in sub-period two for the short-term interest rate model; however the market coefficient again has increased from 0.124 in sub-period one to 0.347 in sub-period two, consistent with the long-term interest rate model.